Find Grad Schools

 33% Women

 The 18th most popular school in the country for quality control tech majors who are seeking their master's degree is Embry-Riddle Aeronautical University - Daytona Beach.
 Each year, around 8,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $37,512 per year, while in-state graduate students, on average, pay $18,756 per year.
-During the 2020-2021 academic year, 3 people received their master's degree in quality control tech from Embry-Riddle Daytona Beach.
+The average in-state tuition for full-time undergraduates is $38,976 per year, while in-state graduate students, on average, pay $19,488 per year.
+During the most recent year for which we have data, 3 people received their master's degree in quality control tech from Embry-Riddle Daytona Beach.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 33% were women.

 Below are some popular majors that are similar to quality control tech that offer master’s degrees.